Accelerating Natural Gradient Descent for PINNs with Randomized Numerical Linear Algebra

 \subsection{Natural Gradient Descent}

 The Natural Gradient Descent (NGD) method \cite{amari_natural_1998,martens_new_2020,nurbekyan_efficient_2023,muller_position_2024} targets optimization problems of the form \eqref{eq:prob_finite} following the first-optimize-then-discretize paradigm.
-NGD moves along the steepest descent direction according to the metric on $\rmV$, the ``natural'' one for the function $u_{\vtheta}$, and pulls it back to the parameter space.
+Within the functional setting established in \Cref{sec:abstract_setup}, NGD moves along the steepest descent direction according to the metric $g$ on $\rmV$, the ``natural'' one for the function $u_{\vtheta}$, and pulls it back to the parameter space.

 Let $\vtheta$ be the current iterate.
 The steepest descent direction in function space is $d = -\grad[g] E(u_{\vtheta})$, the Riemannian gradient of $E$ in the metric $g$, and the corresponding update